Conference Agenda

 Bio: Jennifer Rose is the VOSH Cooperative Programs Director; Ron Graham is the VOSH Health Compliance Director; Diane Duell is the DOLI Hearings and Legal Services Director; and Rusty Bambarger is the VOSH Southwest VA Safety Regional Director.

-• Session 2 by Brad Hughes & Rich Jacobs with DRIVE SMART Virginia
+• Session 2 by Brad Hughes with Faces of Heroes & Rich Jacobs with DRIVE SMART Virginia

 Abstract: Brad Hughes was struck by a distracted driver while assisting at the scene of a crash in Chesterfield County.
 He lost both legs.
 Since this tragedy, Brad has committed himself to raising awareness about the dangers of distracted driving.
 He has given countless presentations to businesses and high schools across Virginia and beyond.